svgeesus/EuroMPE/Duophonic/voltage-ref-LT1236.md

 ### Power

-Measured with Joranalogue Test3, combination of [power board](./Power.md) plus Vref is drawing (peak) 5mA om +12V, 4mA on -12V.
+Measured with Joranalogue Test3, combination of [power board](./Power.md) plus Vref is drawing (peak) 5mA on +12V, 4mA on -12V.

 ### Initial power-up